Our experts offer advice for how to help heal bereaved pets and people.

 Essential oils can be a big help with emotional issues.
 A few to offer here would be Rose Otto, Vanilla, Angelica and Yarrow for the trauma, and Neroli, Hemp, Hops, Valerian and Vetiver for the grief and separation and to get emotional release (rose can help with this too).
 Offer the oils in the bottle one at a time and hold them in front of your dog at a little bit of a distance, like you would offer a guest a platter of cookies.
 If a dog is interested in an oil, they will sometimes move closer and sniff the bottle, but not always; other signs of them taking it in is licking the air, sighing, looking thoughtful.
 They adjust the strength of the oil by moving closer or further away from it, or by turning their head.
 If your dog turns her head and licks the air, that means she is selecting and taking in this oil, in the exact amount that she needs / wants.
 Keep the oil where it is until your dog shows you that she is done with it (dogs usually do this by turning away, moving to the other side of the room, or leaving the room altogether).

-It’s important to let her take her time and process each oil, and to never force the oil on her (don’t put it on her, or in anything she consumes, or on any of her toys etc. Imagine being stuck with a perfume you hate and not being able to get away from it).
+It’s important to let her take her time and process each oil, and to never force the oil on her – don’t put it on her, or in anything she consumes, or on any of her toys etc. Imagine being stuck with a perfume you hate and not being able to get away from it.
 Once you have discovered which of the oils she wants, offer them every evening until you notice a difference in your dog.
-Make sure you do this in a quiet environment and don’t break her concentration by talking to or petting her.
-I know this is difficult, but in order for your dog to process the oils, it’s important that she is uninterrupted.
+Make sure you do this in a quiet environment and don’t break her concentration by talking to or petting her while she is processing the oils.
+I know this is difficult, but it’s important that she is uninterrupted.
 It’s ok to pet her if she seeks your comfort or climbs up in your lap.